-Having prepared a people for the arrival of their Messiah and King, Jesus Christ, John the Baptist would now retreat into the background.
-He had known all along that this would happen, and had warned his followers about it, but he did not foresee that the cross he would bear would lead to him being put to death in King Herod’s prison.
-Nor did he realize that Jesus’ Messianic kingdom would not be immediately installed over the whole world, as the prophets had seemed to indicate.
-Instead, the Messiah first had His own cross to bear at Calvary, to once and for all atone for the sins of all believers throughout the world.
+Having accomplished God’s will in preparing vast numbers of people for the arrival of the Messiah, Jesus Christ, John the Baptist would now retreat into the background.
+He had known all along that this would happen, and had warned his followers about it, but he did not foresee the virtual “cross” he would bear, leading to him to be put to death in King Herod’s prison.
+Nor did John realize that Jesus’ Messianic kingdom would not be installed immediately, as so many prophecies had seemed to indicate.
+Instead, the Messiah first had His own, literal cross to bear, at Calvary, once and for all atoning for the sins of believers everywhere.
+But thanks to John’s ministry, the people were made ready to hear the good news of the kingdom from Jesus Himself.

 12 Now when Jesus heard that John had been put in prison, He departed to Galilee.
 13 And leaving Nazareth, He came and dwelt in Capernaum, which is by the sea, in the regions of Zebulun and Naphtali, 14 that it might be fulfilled which was spoken by Isaiah the prophet, saying: